Chief-Buka/Team2/README.md

 ### Map - getLoc(Location loc)
 The getLoc function takes in a location and returns a hashset of Type enums that are in that location.
 To implement it, I initialized a hashset of Type enums to later return.
 Then I loop through the keys of the fields hashmap, which are locations, and if the location pointer is the same as the parameter location, it is added to the return hashset.
 ### Map - attack()
+If ghost calls this function upon a successfull attack it will update the map and end the game.
 ### Map - eatCookie()